This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Visit the volcanic crater

-Saving the most obvious to last, no visit to Nisyros island would be complete without venturing into the volcanic crater itself.
+Saving the most obvious to last, no visit to Nisyros island would be complete without venturing into the Stefanos volcanic crater itself, the largest on the island.

 Buses regularly ply the drive from the main port to the crater, especially during the late morning and early afternoon hours that bring the day trippers here from nearby Kos.
 There isn’t much in the centre, other than a cafe which provides some shade and snacks to visitors waiting to be shuttled back to the villages.